 For coffee lovers who want the best quality coffee possible, a conventional coffee pot will not be good enough.
 Nothing is better than the French press for its intense flavor and style.
-Allowing the coffee beans to mix directly with the water creates a thick and more flavorful cup of coffee because the French press allows the beans essential oils and sediments are not filtered out like they would be in an auto drip coffee maker.
+Allowing the coffee beans to mix directly with the water creates a thick and more flavorful cup of coffee because the best French press (reviews by Thomas) allows the beans essential oils and sediments are not filtered out like they would be in an auto drip coffee maker.
 If you have a press, go dig it out from the cupboard and use the below ideas to get the best tasting coffee possible.
 Once you try the press, you may never want to go back to coffee makers again!

 Cleaning the Coffee Press

 The coffee press should be cleaned after each use to make sure that it stays in the optimum condition.
 The chafe can be washed in warm soapy water with your other dishes.
 The filter should be removed immediately after using the press.
 The filter will need to be disassembled before it can be cleaned.
 The disassembly and reassembly depends on the type of filter and you will need to pay close attention.
 The best method for cleaning the filter is using baking soda, warm water and an old toothbrush.
 Scrub the filter, rinse and repeat.
 You will know when it’s clean when it there is no smell of coffee in the filter.
-Instant coffee is best option for you, you can buy it at Four Estate CoffeeHouse.

 One problem with a French coffee press is that sediment can accumulate in the bottom of the press or in your cup if the coffee is finely grounded.
 This results from people using the blade grinder instead of the burr grinder.
 Make sure the coffee is coarsely grounded because finely grounded coffee won’t get caught in the filter efficiently which may be difficult to depress the plunger.